Skip to main content

 Connection Settings

-For Webhook / Ping-Post / Integrations:
+For Webhook / Ping-Post:

 • Authentication: Configure Basic Auth, OAuth, or API keys as required by your client.